schollz/221e/README.md

 </a>
 </p>

-A terminal-based music tracker powered by SuperCollider + JACK.
+A terminal-based music tracker powered by SuperCollider.

 _IMPORTANT NOTE: this software is currently in development and is definetly unstable and chock full of bugs._

 **COMPATIBILITY WARNING**: Major version changes (X.0.0 -> Y.0.0) are not backward compatible.
 Save files from version X.0 cannot be used with version Y.0 and vice versa.
 Back up your projects before upgrading across major versions.

 This is a music tracker designed to be used with any terminal (Linux, macOS, Windows WSL/terminal).
 It is the first tracker that (to my knowledge) uses [SuperCollider](https://supercollider.github.io/downloads.html) as the sound engine, which allows for very flexible sound design and synthesis.
-It also uses [JACK](https://jackaudio.org/downloads/) for audio routing, which allows for low-latency audio and MIDI routing.

 ## Prerequisites

 - **SuperCollider** (required; extensions are checked at launch).
 Download [here](https://supercollider.github.io/downloads.html).
 - **SuperCollider extensions** (required): Download [here](https://supercollider.github.io/sc3-plugins/)
-- **JACK (jackd)** must be running with the output to your favorite speaker.
-Download [here](https://jackaudio.org/downloads/).
 - **collidertracker** binary.
 See installation options below.

 ### Automatic Plugin Downloads